Gluten and Your Gut

 When I was first diagnosed with IBS (irritable bowel syndrome) in my 20s, extensive allergy testing found that I wasn’t allergic to wheat or gluten, though my “gut” was telling me otherwise.
 Around that time, I noticed that I would feel exhausted and bloated after eating pasta or pizza, or drinking a beer—so I was surprised that the tests didn’t back up my hunch.

-Kripalu nutritionist Kathie Madonna Swift, MS, RD, LDN, recommends paying attention to what your body is telling you.
+Kripalu presenter Kathie Madonna Swift, MS, RD, LDN, recommends paying attention to what your body is telling you.
 She says that even if tests don’t show you have a full-blown wheat or gluten allergy, you can still have a reaction to eating gluten.
-Some have what’s known as non-celiac gluten sensitivity and this can cause the same symptoms as someone with full-blown celiac disease.
+Some have what's known as non-celiac gluten sensitivity and this can cause the same symptoms as someone with full-blown celiac disease.
 Either way, Kathie says, you’ll benefit from a gluten-free diet.

 Kathie and Kripalu Lead Nutritionist Annie B. Kay, MS, RDN, LDN, RYT, advise those who think that they may have a gluten sensitivity to try an elimination diet during their stay at Kripalu.
 There’s no “one size fits all” approach to going gluten-free, Annie says; she suggests keeping a daily food journal to record how you feel after a meal, so that you can start to notice if your digestion is improving.